British Fellowships Info Session

 1. Submit a nomination application (and other materials noted in the application) by April 15, 2016 to email@example.com:

 Note: letters of recommendation are NOT included in this stage of application.

 The British Scholarships committee will interview qualified applicants in late April and select nominees.
-If you are nominated, you would solicit letters of recommendation from your faculty; however recommend you let them know if advance that you are applying for the Churchill.
+If you are nominated, you would solicit letters of recommendation from your faculty.
 The Churchill application deadline is in November.

 The Churchill Foundation Scholarship Screening Committee, comprised of former Churchill Scholars who are expert in various disciplines, evaluates the applications and endorses those considered most qualified for a Scholarship.